A framework in foundational philosophy

 The Axioms of Intelligence

 A structural account of what minds are and what running intelligence requires.
-Five conditions — accurate perception, interconnection, consequence-tracking, continuous updating, calibrated incompleteness — derived as structural requirements of any system that builds a model of the world and acts from it.
+Five conditions — entry, field, return, revision, measure — derived as structural requirements of any system that builds a model of the world and acts from it.
 The conditions apply at every scale: a person, an institution, a civilization, an artificial mind.
-The branch develops their consequences for ethics, thriving, governance, capital, freedom, and AI alignment.
+The Act develops their consequences for ethics, thriving, governance, capital, freedom, and AI alignment.

 1. II.1 The Axiomatic Age Foundational essay